eriicafes/getbox/README.md

 ## Usage

 `getbox` has a very small API surface.
-You typically only need to use the `Box.get()` and optionally static init methods or the `factory` helper.
+You typically only need `box.get()` and optionally `static init` or the `factory` helper.

+For an alternative pattern using AsyncLocalStorage where classes can resolve dependencies directly in their constructors, see [getbox/context](./CONTEXT.md).

 ### Create a class